Leta Pezderic (Photo courtesy Leta Pezderic)

 NCC: What is your position at NCC?

-LP: I am the natural area manager for southeast Alberta (grasslands).
+LP: I am the natural area manager for south-central Alberta.

 NCC: What is your area of work?